SharePoint/sp-dev-docs/docs/spfx/sharepoint-2016-support.md

 Getting SharePoint Framework client-side web parts deployed to on-premises requires two distinct actions:

-- Deployment of the solution package to the SharePoint App Catalog
+- Deployment of the solution package to the SharePoint app catalog
 - Hosting the JavaScript files in a centralized location

 You can host the JavaScript files in the location that best fits your environment.
 For example, these files can be hosted in any of the following locations: